Citizen Science - Earthwatch Europe

 For science

-Citizen science can complement and augment standard scientific approaches, for example by collecting data on a different scale or in places that are not normally accessible for scientists.
-Citizens hold different knowledge, eg about crucial local context, and the history and impact of environmental issues.
+It can complement and augment standard scientific approaches, for example by collecting data on a different scale or in places that are not normally accessible for scientists.
+Citizens hold different knowledge, eg. about crucial local context, and the history and impact of environmental issues.
 Working with citizens opens up new perspectives that can lead to breakthrough insights and solutions.

 For agencies